folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 In earlier work during a short programming project we have looked at combining the CaReDeb debugger \cite{caredeb} with the PPDP'17 paper.
-Here we go further and look at how well the ideas presented in the PPDP'17 paper translate to a programming context, and whether the resulting system turnns out to be convenient to use.
+Here we go further and look at how well the ideas presented in the PPDP'17 paper translate to a programming context, and whether the resulting system turns out to be convenient to use.

 In answering these questions this bachelor's thesis makes the following contributions: